 Cash flow is the term used to describe changes in how much money your business has from one point to another.
-Cash flow management is keeping track of this flow and analyzing any changes to it.
+Cash flow management keeps track of this flow and analyzes any changes.
 This helps you spot trends, prepare for the future, and tackle any problems with your cash flow.

 It pays to practice cash flow management often to make sure your business has enough money to keep running.

-- Negative cash flow: This occurs when your outflow of cash is greater than your incoming cash.
+- Negative cash flow occurs when your cash outflow exceeds your incoming cash.
 This generally spells trouble for a business, but there are steps you can take to remedy the situation and generate or collect more cash while maintaining or cutting expenses.

 Effective ways of Managing Cash flows:

-Below are some of the best methods we’ve found to effectively manage your cash flow.
+Below are some of the best methods we’ve found to manage your cash flow effectively.

 Once you have a good idea of the business’s general cash flow health, you can begin to plan ways to improve it.
 If you find any problems, such as a few large expenses that mean more money is going out than coming in, then look for and apply a fix early on.

 Use your cash flow statements to do a cash flow analysis and see whether there are any recurring expenses you could cut back on.
 They could be in the form of bills on utilities, rent, payroll, subscriptions, or frequent services.
 If you need to reduce your expenses, try to cut the costs or negotiate payments where possible.